UltraEngine/Documentation/CPP/EntityComponentSystem.md

 The Ultra Engine Entity Component System is a high-level system for developing games and simulations.
 The component system is designed to meet the following goals:

-- Allow addition of modular logical components without increasing the overall complexity of the program.
+- Allow addition of modular logical components to the game engine without increasing the overall complexity of the program.
 - Support for saving and loading of user-defined objects and game states.
 - Facilitate emergent behavior as a result of component interaction.